emberjs/rfcs/text/0707-modernize-built-in-components-2.md

 These arguments are no longer necessary – with angle bracket invocations, HTML attributes can be passed directly.
-An invocation passing one or more of these named arguments shall trigger a deprecation warning simialr to this:
+An invocation passing one or more of these named arguments shall trigger a deprecation warning similar to this:

 ```
 <Input @placeholder="Ember.js" />